 Despite all the new ways that Venmo has made it easier to access and manage your money the past year or two, the app is still super simple to use.
 It’s still social — Venmo features a stream showing everyone’s transactions — and still fun, with the use of emojis to indicate what a payment is for.

-From how to open a Venmo account to how to use the app to how it’s different from its sister PayPal, here’s everything you need to know if you’ve ever wondered what is Venmo.
+From how to open a Venmo account to how to use the app to how the Venmo Credit Card compares to others to how Venmo is different from its sister PayPal, here’s everything you need to know if you’ve ever wondered what is Venmo.